wix/stylable/packages/stylable/site/docs/guides/stylable-component-best-practices.md

 ## Give meaningful names

 Give meaningful class names that will make sense as part of a selector.
 Any CSS class selector can be targeted from the outside as a [`pseudo-element`](../references/pseudo-elements.md) and should be considered part of the component API.

+Use camelCase and avoid hyphens (-) and capital letters at the beginning.

 ```css
 /* good */